 Understand that, by sharing their memories, they are actively contributing toward the preservation of a larger community identity.

 Connect with other program participants (including staff and each other) in a way that reinforces the notion that all participants possess—to some degree—a shared history.

 Click here for a PDF of our Senior Reminiscence Program brochure.

-This program explores men’s and women’s tools from the late 1800s until today.
-Included are tools used on the farm, in the kitchen, in the office, and more.
-Reminisce about times past with memories of the old hand drill, candle-stick telephone, scythe, typewriter, hog scraper and more!
+This program explores tools from the late 1800s to today.
+Included are devices used on the farm, in the office, or at the grocery store.
+Reminisce about times past with memories of the old hand drill, candlestick telephone, scythe, typewriter, and hog scraper!

-Society and culture are presented through grooming habits and clothes worn by men from 1920-1940.
-Seniors share their memories about what trends, habits, and styles were popular in their youth by looking at clothing, advertisements, and other objects from this time period.
+Seniors share memories about fashion trends, habits, and styles that were popular in their lifetime by looking at clothing, advertisements, and other objects from 1920 to 1960.

-Program participants will take a trip down memory lane through the kitchen, which was most often the center of life in any household.
-This program features a wide variety of objects and gadgets commonly found in kitchens in the 20th Century.
-From cherry pitters to glass milk bottles, cast-iron skillets to coffee tins, aprons to cookbooks, and more!
+The kitchen was (and still is) the center of life in any household.
+This program features a wide variety of kitchen objects, from cherry pitters to milk bottles, cake pans to coffee tins, aprons to cookbooks.
+The list goes on and on!